Free Shipping Over $50.

 Cowgirl Soss is one of the most well-respected online organic CBD stores because of the quality of the raw ingredients and the level of care of extraction and production.
 Cowgirl Soss is the best option for you because:

-• They use only USA-grown, non-GMO hemp that has been grown without the use of pesticides or other harmful chemicals.
+• They use only USA-grown, non-GMO hemp.
+These hemp are grown without the use of pesticides or other harmful chemicals.

 • All hemp is processed by a family-owned, cGMP and ISO 9001-certified facility utilizing in-house HPLC testing and cold ethanol extraction method with no residual solvents